suburbanpuma/nnsvs-romance-language-support/README.md

 You can change the hed file in config.yaml, this is found at `/train/config.yaml`.

-NOTE: please change the value of "in_dim" in `/train/conf/train/*/model/*.yaml` The values should be set as follows if using "DynamiVox_Romance.hed":
+NOTE: please change the value of "in_dim" in `/train/conf/train/*/model/*.yaml` The values should be set as follows if using "DVX_Romance.hed":

 * acoustic: 332
 * duration: 328